nlpforfrench/aiprototypes.github.io/docs/sources/nlp/04_spell_checker_en.md.txt

 In 1980s, a new approach called Statistical Machine Translation becomes increasing popular.
 Basically people start leveraging power of machine learning and aided by some sophisticated algorithms, many systems translate parts of sentences rather than isolated words, which partially resolves the aligning problem.

 A lot of bilingual/parallel corpus are established during this period in order to find "sentence piece" candidates from one language to another.
-The most successful system is called Moses with, hold your breath, more than 100000 lines of code !
+The most successful system is called Moses with, hold your breath, more than 100000 lines of code!
 Understanding and installing such a system requires dozens of hours and only big companies can afford such a luxury.

 ![](img/04_spell_checker_en/2021-06-07-14-55-22.png)